Unaccompanied Minor Program

 How to Book

-To book a reservation for an unaccompanied minor, you must contact Reservations at 800-325-8847 to ensure that the travel is correctly documented.
+To determine eligibility and book a reservation for an unaccompanied minor, you must contact Reservations at 800-325-8847 to ensure that the travel is permitted and correctly documented.
 When you book, the adult making the reservation will provide a 4-digit PIN configuration that will be required to make any changes to the itinerary.

 Getting Ready to Fly